Fiserv/firstvision-apac/docs/APIs/Security/check-token-validation.md

-# Validate Token
+# Check Token Validation

-This API is used to validate if the given oauth token is valid or not.
+This API is used to validate if the given oauth token is valid/invalid.

 ## Endpoint